abstractLang/abstract/Website/blog/2024-09-18-hello-world.md

 <!-- truncate -->

-(sry bad anglish and bad writing, i'm not good with texts and english is not my first lang :3)
+(sry bad english and bad writing, i'm not good with texts and english is not my first lang :3)

 There's a lot of times that i tried to do my own language interpreters and compilers, but nothing so good.
 In my early days as a little dumb programmer girl, i don't even knew what a lexer is!
 So in this point, i